Fire Emblem Echoes: Shadows of Valentia: Reception

 The game received “generally favorable reviews” from review aggregator website Metacritic, having a score of 81/100.
 Japanese gaming journal Famitsu praised the voice acting and more action-oriented story scenes, saying it made the story more entertaining and dramatic.
 Chris Carter, writing for Destructoid, enjoyed the grand scope and grounded nature of the narrative despite a weaker cast than previous Fire Emblem games.
 Ray Carsillo of Electronic Gaming Monthly called the narrative "your typical Fire Emblem tale of kings, queens, dragons, and magic", while Game Informer's Javy Gwaltney said that the narrative and its leads Alm and Celica were the main reason he continued playing the game.
-Griffin Vacheron of Game Revolution praised the story's emulation of popular visual novel games such as Danganronpa and enjoyed both the writing and localization.
+Griffin Vacheron of GameRevolution praised the story's emulation of popular visual novel games such as Danganronpa and enjoyed both the writing and localization.
 GameSpot's Heidi Kemps praised the balance between dialogue and combat when portraying the characters, and Chris Schilling of GamesRadar enjoyed the narrative and singled out Celica's storyline as the better part of the game.
 Meghan Sullivan of IGN, while noting the game's very familiar premise, said that the overall story "makes for a good soap opera".
 Nintendo Life's Morgan Sleeper enjoyed the simplified storyline after the complex structure of Fates, while Daan Koopman of Nintendo World Report admired its scope and the dynamic between the two protagonists' contrasting views on the war.

 Famitsu positively noted the general presentation and its impact on the experience, while Carsillo praised the full-motion cutscenes and character portraits.
 Gwaltney enjoyed cutscenes and battle animations while finding character models "a bit fuzzy".
 Vacheron lauded the quality of cutscenes and its visual style, while he positively compared to visual novels.
 Schilling found the subdued color palette and felt that the graphics were created with a lower budget than earlier games, while Sullivan cited the cutscenes as being "well-made".
 Sleeper praised the graphical variety and the opportunities to see environmental details, and Koopman felt that its visuals were the game's greatest improvement over earlier 3DS games.
 The voice acting also received general praise for its quality and scope, with the exception of Carter who found it uneven.